MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ---

-# Using PowerShell with the Azure Information Protection client | Azure Information Protection
+# Using PowerShell with the Azure Information Protection client

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1*